-Inventively and entertainingly, the book draws on many empirical examples critically to illustrate the use and value of these heuristics.
-As a research event in itself, this book is a speculation on prospective methodologies and an invitation to the explore the possibilities of social research.
+Inventively and entertainingly, the book draws on many of the author's own empirical examples to illustrate critically the use and value of these heuristics.
+As a research event in itself, this book is a speculation on prospective methodologies and an invitation to explore the possibilities of social research.
 This book will appeal to a broad range of social science researchers, from advanced undergraduates to established scholars.
 It will be a key reading in advanced BA and MA courses on alternative research methodologies, or a supplementary reading on more traditional courses aiming to include emerging methods.

 Table of Contents

 3. The Research Event’s Fit: Anecdote, Affect and Attunement

 4. Idiot and Parasite: On Productive Disconcertment

 6. Inter-Disciplinarity and Practice: We Are All Practitioners…

 7. The Event of Analysis: Patterns, Abstraction, Expression